Bara-lacha la

 The two headwaters of the Chenab River, Chandra and Bhaga, originate near the Baralacha Pass.
-The Bhaga river originates from Surya taal lake, which is situated a few of kilometers from the pass towards Manali.
-The Chandra originates from glacier in this region.
+The Bhaga river originates from Surya taal lake, which is situated a few of kilometres from the pass towards Manali.
+The Chandra originates from a glacier in this region.
 The native name of Chenab, "Chandrabhaga", represents the union of Chandra and Bhaga rivers downstream.

 The pass also acts as a water-divide between the Bhaga river and the Yunam river.

 Legend

-Folklore states that the two divine lovers, Chandra, daughter of the Moon god, and Bhaga, the son of the Sun god, decided to perform their eternal marriage atop the Bara-lacha-la.
+Folklore states that the two divine lovers, Chandramukhi, daughter of the Moon god, and Surya Bhaga, the son of the Sun god, decided to perform their eternal marriage atop the Bara-lacha-la.
 From there they ran in opposite directions.
 Chandra being active and smart, easily found her way and reached Tandi after covering the distance of 115 km.

 Soon Bhaga was found coming with great struggle through the narrow gorges to Tandi, where consequently, they both met and the celestial marriage was performed.
 Bhaga covered about 60 km distance, which was very difficult.